Charity Hospital (New Orleans): Common Street building

 In 1832, a fifth hospital was built on Common Street (modern Tulane Avenue) between Howard Street (modern LaSalle Street), Robertson Street, and Gravier Street, on the edge of the Faubourg St. Marie.
 This hospital came under the administration of the Sisters of Charity in 1834, who would run the hospital for the next century.

 In that year Charity also began its long history as a teaching hospital with the founding of The Medical College of Louisiana by three American physicians new to the city: Dr. Thomas Hunt, of South Carolina, Dr. Warren Stone, of Vermont, and Dr. John Harrison, of Washington, D.C., using various locations including Charity Hospital which was "open every day for the attendance of the students".
 In 1843 the college petitioned the Legislature for land to build a medical school building with the provision that the faculty would care for the patients of Charity free of charge for 10 years, a tradition which continued into the 1960s.
 In 1847 the Legislature established the University of Louisiana, and the Medical College of Louisiana was assumed into the school, becoming the Medical Department of the University of Louisiana.
 The hospital in the 1850s was probably the largest hospital in the world, with 1,000 beds, 200 more than the eminent Hotel Dieu in Paris.
 In 1884 Paul Tulane bequeathed the massive sum of $1.25 million dollars to establish the Tulane University of Louisiana, and the Medical Department of the University of Louisiana, until now state-supported, became part of the private Tulane University.
 In 1931 the Louisiana State University School of medicine was established on the grounds of the Charity complex along Tulane Avenue, on the opposite side from Tulane.
 When the sixth Charity was built in 1939, the new structure was in the shape of an H, modified to comply with the segregation laws of the time.
 Each wing belonged to Tulane or LSU's medical service.
 To divide incoming patients equally, patients with an even medical record number were assigned to one school, and those with an odd number to the other.

 During the yellow fever epidemic of 1858, 2,727 patients were admitted and of them 1,382 died of the disease.
 Total patient admission that year was 11,337, being 9,135 males and 2,202 females.

+Current building

 By the 20th century, the city of New Orleans was rapidly expanding, and the demand for indigent medical services again exceeded Charity Hospital capacity.
 A sixth hospital was built on Tulane Avenue in 1939.
 At the time it was the second-largest hospital in the United States, with 2,680 beds.
 The mechanical engineer Karl von Terzaghi inspected the new structure and determined that it was sinking at a rate of 1+1/8 in per year.